-Make sure to add recovery days and weeks to your training plan by taking a complete break from training physically and mentally.
+Add recovery days and weeks to your training plan.
+Give your body a full-on break, physically and mentally.

 Listen To Your Body

-Have an early warning system for pain, and do your best to get to the root cause of what’s causing it.
+Set up your own early warning system for pain.
+Get to the bottom of what’s causing it.

-At the first sign of onset, whether it’s a pain that gets worse during a run or forces you to change your running gait, take some days off and reevaluate your approach.
+At the first hint of trouble – whether it’s a pain that flares up during a run or forces you into an awkward gait – hit the brakes.
+Take some days off and reassess your game plan.

 Here are the runners-oriented strength routines you need:

 - The Seven Best Strength Training Exercises For Runners